Quick-Reference Guide to Cruising on the Danube River (including Prices)

 • Vienna to Prague (transfer from Nuremberg because Prague isn't on the river)

-A journey between points like Amsterdam and Budapest will typically be a longer cruise than 8 days (even 12-15 days).
+A journey between points like Amsterdam and Budapest will typically be a longer cruise than eight days (even 12-15 days).
 It also starts in The Netherlands, where the Danube River doesn't exist yet, so you partially sail on other waterways.

 Uniworld river cruise boat in front of the parliament building on the Danube River in Budapest, with a pink and purple sunset sky.